We got broadcast excellence as you've come to know, love, and expect.

 The chopper was already carrying four rescued New Orleans residents at the time.

-But Congressman William Jefferson, Democrat Louisiana, decided against going up in the helicopter with the rescue diver.
+A rescued diver descended from the helicopter, but Congressman William Jefferson, Democrat, Louisiana, decided against going up in the helicopter with the rescue diver.

-The pilot sent the diver down again when the diver went back up without Congressman William Jefferson, Democrat Louisiana, the pilot said, go back down there.
+When the diver went back up without Congressman William Jefferson, Democrat, Louisiana, the pilot said, go back down there.

-But Jefferson twice the second time, again declined to go up to the helicopter.
+But Jefferson twice, the second time, again, declined to go up to the helicopter.

-After spending approximately 45 minutes hovering over the home of Congressman William Jefferson, Democrat Louisiana, the helicopter went on to rescue three additional New Orleans residents before it ran low on fuel and was forced to end its mission.
+After spending approximately 45 minutes hovering over the home of Congressman William Jefferson, Democrat, Louisiana, the helicopter went on to rescue three additional New Orleans residents before it ran low on fuel and was forced to end its mission.

-A National Guard spokesman said 45 minutes can be an eternity to somebody that's drowning, to somebody sitting on a roof, and it needs to be used immediately.
+National Guard spokesman said 45 minutes can be an eternity to somebody that's drowning, to somebody sitting on a roof, and it needs to be used its primary purpose during an emergency, not hovering over Congressman William Jefferson, Democrat, Louisiana's house, while he decides when he wants to be rescued.

 Remember, the truck is stuck.

-But he doesn't want to get on the chopper because he can't carry with him.
+But he doesn't want to get on the chopper because he can't carry with him the three suitcases, a laptop, and the box that looked like a freezer.

 All right, that's yesterday's story.